 Android Bench evaluates the ability of LLMs to generate code that resolves the issue by presenting them with real-world issues and pull requests from open-source software projects.
 This approach aims to ensure that the tasks are representative of the challenges developers face daily.

-To establish a performance baseline and have a constant point of comparison, we included Gemini 2.5 Flash as the base model.
-In doing so, we set a minimum for all the models in the evaluation.
+To establish a performance baseline, we initially included Gemini 2.5 Flash as the base model, with a pass rate of 16.1% in March 2026.
+In doing so, we had a minimum for all the models in the evaluation.

 Defining Android-specific challenges